Experts: US anti-Huawei campaign likely exaggerated | WTOP

 The American rhetoric has included threats.

-U.S. Secretary of State Mike Pompeo suggested in a TV interview last week any use of Huawei equipment could jeopardize U.S. intelligence sharing and might even be a reason to locate military bases elsewhere.
+U.S. Secretary of State Mike Pompeo suggested last week any use of Huawei equipment could jeopardize U.S. intelligence sharing and might even be a reason to locate military bases elsewhere.
 The remarks may have been targeted at NATO allies including Poland and the Czech Republic where Huawei has made significant inroads.

 A spokeswoman for the U.S. National Security Council declined to comment or to provide any officials to address specifics.
 A State Department spokesman referred The Associated Press to a press statement on Strayer’s remarks in Barcelona.